cartesi/rollups-explorer-api/README.md

-## Rollups Explorer
+## Rollups Explorer Backend

 Experimentation with subsquid as a new indexing protocol.
-Also using nextJS 13 but the `pages/` directory for the frontend.

 That project requires [docker](https://docker.com) to be installed so the backend can be used locally.